 This is a continuing series of stories in which we are highlighting the winning Career Readiness Mini-Grant projects.

-The Lewisburg Area School District is a traditional yet contemporary district in rural Pennsylvania comprised of four schools (FACT CHECK).
+The Lewisburg Area School District is a traditional yet contemporary district in rural Pennsylvania comprised of five schools.
 For their career readiness mini-grant project, the district focused on 165 8th grade students, 35 middle school educators, 18 SUN Area Technical Institute (ATI) instructors, and over 300 parents and guardians.

 Students completed a career interest survey through Career Cruising which guided them in choosing three hands-on workshops at SUN ATI to help inform them of careers in the region.
 “This will open more options for them as they make choices about what their career path will be in high school as they start to set themselves up for grades 9-12 with electives and allows them to be ready for these opportunities,” said Brenda Zack, Career Counselor for the Lewisburg Area School District.